 Again, if you want to learn how I use these mega-high-yield savings accounts, definitely check out my post: Where To Get 5% Interest Savings Accounts.

 Because I have plenty of liquid cash earning great rates, I’m comfortable with tying up some more cash in I Bonds.
 If you purchase the maximum each year, you’ll create an I Bond ladder.
 Some of your I Bonds will be within the 1-year holding period and can’t be withdrawn.
 But with time, most of your I Bonds will be outside of that period.
 Depending on how long you’ve been investing in I Bonds, some will be outside of the 5-year redemption period and can be withdrawn without losing any interest.

 I’ve never thought of government savings bonds as a good savings vehicle.
-To me, it seemed like something that didn’t give much return, so why bother with it.
-But when the Treasury Department increased the interest rate on I Bonds this year, people started noticing.
+To me, it seemed like something that didn’t give much return.
+But when the Treasury Department increased the interest rates on I Bonds last year, people started noticing.
 It’s only because other people noticed these I Bonds that I bothered to look into them.
 The fact that HMBradley nerfed their savings account gave me more reason to check out I Bonds.

 Your emergency fund doesn’t have to be an either-or proposition.
 You can get good returns on your emergency cash with no risk of loss.

-Right now, if you’re a two-person household utilizing all of the mega-high-yield savings accounts available, you should have $23,000 earning 3% to 6% interest in FDIC-insured savings accounts.
-If you utilize I Bonds, you can have another $20,000 or more earning 7.12% interest for 6 months.
+Right now, if you’re a two-person household utilizing all of the mega-high-yield savings accounts available, you can have as much as $37,000 earning 3% to 6% interest in FDIC-insured savings accounts.
+If you utilize I Bonds, you can have another $20,000 or more earning high rates of return for 6 months.
 Even when the interest rates change, they’ll still earn at least the rate of inflation, which is more than any bank account can give you.
 And that’s all with essentially no risk of loss.